Q. What is unique about ARTA?

 Q. What is and isn’t included in the trip price?

 A. All trips include some pre- and post-trip transportation, waterproof bags for your personal gear on wilderness overnight trips, all on-river meals and beverages, and friendly, knowledgeable guide service.
-You are responsible for your own personal gear.
+You are responsible for your own personal gear (or you can rent it from us).
 In addition, you'll need to provide transportation to and from the area, meals and lodging before and after the trip, additional beverages beyond what we provide, and an open mind for adventure and excitement!

 Q. What about tipping?